eugeniopaglino/eugeniopaglino.github.io/_pages/about.md

 I hold a PhD in Demography and Sociology and a MA in Statistics and Data Science from the University of Pennsylvania and a BSc and MSc in Economics from Bocconi University.
 My substantive research interests revolve around climate change and population dynamics and inequalities in health and mortality.
 Methodologicaly, I apply Bayesian statistics to model population processes such as mortality and migration.

-I loves visualising data and I am interested in studying ways in which data visualisation can help researchers to communicate more clearly and to reach a wider audience.
+I love visualising data and I am interested in studying ways in which data visualisation can help researchers to communicate more clearly and to reach a wider audience.
 Outside of research, I like running and cycling and I am a fan of cinema and D&D.

 Follow me on [bluesky](https://bsky.app/profile/eugeniopaglino.bsky.social)!